... Skip to main content

 In Egham, numerous healthcare facilities offer kidney blood tests.
 Local options encompass hospitals, private clinics, and community health centres.
 Prominent establishments include the Royal Surrey County Hospital, which provides comprehensive diagnostic services, and Egham Medical Practice, known for its accessibility and patient-focused approach.

-To arrange a test, reach out to your chosen facility to confirm their testing services and scheduling availability.
+To arrange a test, please get in touch with your chosen facility to confirm their testing services and scheduling availability.
 Ensuring that you select a reputable and convenient location will enhance your overall experience and facilitate effective kidney health monitoring.

 What to Expect During and After the Kidney Blood Test